19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [20/2010 wef 01/10/2010]

-(2) If any return is not made by a taxable person within the periods prescribed in regulations made under section 41, that taxable person shall be liable to pay a penalty of $200 for each completed month that he continues not to submit the return but the total penalty shall not exceed $10,000.
+(2) If any return is not made by a taxable person before the expiry of the period prescribed in regulations made under section 41 for the return, the taxable person must pay a penalty that is the sum total of the following amounts, not exceeding in any case $10,000:

-[Income Tax 1992 Ed., s.
-88 (1)]
+(a) $200;

+(b) $200 for each completed month that the taxable person continues not to make the return, commencing from the expiry of the period prescribed.

+[Act 37 of 2017 wef 01/04/2018]

 ### Penalty for failure to register